oddbird/oddleventy/content/blog/2021/containerqueries.md

 - We already have viewport-relative units like `vh` and `vw`.
 Container-relative units could be on the horizon as well.

 Bookmark Miriam's scratch site for updates: [Miriam's CSS Sandbox](https://css.oddbird.net/rwd/query/).
+To follow along more directly with the discussions and implementation questions around container queries, stay tuned to this project board: [Open Issues & Work on the Contain 3 Spec](https://github.com/w3c/csswg-drafts/projects/18).

 ## Experiment and share